The World Tree of Hope – A San Francisco Holiday Tradition

-The World Tree of Hope is the largest origami decorated holiday tree in the world, standing nearly 23 feet tall and decorated with over 12,000 origami cranes and stars that are inscribed with people's wishes and hopes for the future of the world.
+The World Tree of Hope is the largest origami decorated holiday tree in the world, standing nearly 23 feet tall and decorated with over 12,000 origami cranes and stars each hand folded and inscribed with wishes for the future of the world.

 The first Tree of Hope was created in 2006 and was displayed at then Mayor Gavin Newsom's request in the Rotunda of San Francisco City Hall.
 That location has become the home for the tree for the first eight years.
 In 2014 the tree moved to it's new home in San Francisco's Grace Cathedral.
 The tree is on display in City Hall for 30 days during the month of December where is it seen daily by thousands of visitors from around the world.
 The Tree of Hope was renamed The World Tree of Hope in 2010 in recognition of the global response to the project.
 The tree has the distinction of being the world's largest annual origami tree and in 2010 was name by American Express Traveler as number three of the Top Ten Christmas Trees in the world.

 "The RWF World Tree of Hope is an exciting community project and a chance for the City of San Francisco's compassion to be seen and heard throughout the world promoting peace and humanitarianism." - Mayor Gavin Newsom (2004 -2011).